cmallwitz/Financials-Extension/README.md

 There is a file **examples.ods** there too with usage examples and possible arguments to functions.

 You have to check the respective websites to work out what symbol is the right one for you.
+Make sure today or the date requested is a trading day (exchange is not closed).
 If a website doesn't have the symbol/asset you want, this extension can't help you either.
 Having said that, I mostly look at US and West European equities, ETFs and mutual funds and major FX rates - if you have issues with the data available for other assets or assets in other regions, drop me a line (best to include full URLs and possibly the same asset listed on more than one